Xan1221/AuthenticateSample/README.md

 # AuthenticateSample
-A twitter authentication setup to be fed into a larger application
+A twitter authentication setup to be fed into a larger application.
+This project was coded in dart.